AB Aurigae b: Discovery and follow-up studies

 AB Aur b was discovered by a team led by Thayne Currie, Kellen Lawson, and Glenn Schneider using the Subaru Telescope on Mauna Kea, Hawaii and the Hubble Space Telescope (HST).
 The Subaru data utilized the observatory's extreme adaptive optics system, SCExAO, to correct for atmospheric blurring and the CHARIS integral field spectrograph to record AB Aur b's brightness measurements at different near-infrared wavelengths.
 AB Aur b's position coincides with the predicted location of a massive protoplanet required to explained CO gas spirals detected with ALMA and lies interior to the ring of pebble-sized dust seen in ALMA continuum data.
 The companion was initially detected in 2016: the team initially believed that the signal identified a piece of AB Aurigae's protoplanetary disk, not a newly forming planet.
 However, subsequent SCExAO/CHARIS data obtained with Subaru over the next four years showed that AB Aur b's spectrum is dissimilar to that of the protoplanetary disk, with a temperature similar to predicted values for a newly born planet.
 A new detection with HST using the STIS instrument and an archival detection with the now-decommissioned NICMOS instrument from 2007 confirmed evidence from Subaru data that AB Aur b orbits the star and is not a static feature.

 The planet's existence was disputed by two studies in 2023.
 One study found that the ultraviolet and optical emission is consistent with scattered light and that this planet's existence would be superfluous.
-The other didn't detected significant emission in Paβ wavelengths, which would be expected for an actively accreting protoplanet, suggesting AB Aurigae b is not actively accreting material or that it there is no protoplanet at all, but it was later found that the non-detection results from low-quality images as well as an inaccurate AB Aur b source model.
-Furthermore, the infrared spectral energy distribuition is inconsistent with scattered light as found by another study in 2024.
+The other did not detected significant emission in Paβ wavelengths, which would be expected for an actively accreting protoplanet, suggesting AB Aurigae b is not actively accreting material or that it there is no protoplanet at all, but it was later found that the non-detection results from low-quality images as well as an inaccurate AB Aur b source model.
+Furthermore, the infrared spectral energy distribution is inconsistent with scattered light as found by another study in 2024.